 THE BENEFITS OF RESIDENTIAL AND COMMERCIAL RECYCLING

-When most people think of recycling, the first benefit that comes to mind is usually keeping non-degradable wastes out of landfills — but there’s so much more to it than that!
+When most people think of going greena and recycling, the first benefit that comes to mind is usually keeping non-degradable wastes out of landfills — but there’s so much more to going green!

 Additionally, businesses who make efforts to go green are looked upon more favorably by the public, as consumers today prefer to give their business to those who are showing their concern for the environment.
 So, if you’re looking for ways to bolster your company’s reputation, you may find that this is your opportunity.
 Don’t be surprised if you even drum up new business as a result of your efforts!